psarando/shire-reckoning/Middle-earth-simulation.md

 (2d:2h:16m:40s).
 This figure also agrees with the amount given in the *Reader's Companion* of "50 hours, 16 minutes, 40 seconds."

-Second, he should not have added the regular yearly deficit of 5h:48m:46s to that total.
+Second, Jönsson should not have added the regular yearly deficit of 5h:48m:46s to that total.
-He may have been misled by Tolkien's statement in Appendix D that "By making T.A.
+He may have been misled by Tolkien's statement in Appendix D that "by making T.A.
 4 a leap year instead of T.A.
 3 (S.A.
 3444) 1 more short year of only 365 days was intruded causing a deficit of 5 hours, 48 minutes, 46 seconds."
 While it's correct that the regular yearly deficit of 5h:48m:46s was not offset by a leap-day in III 3, the leap day added in III 4 made up the difference, so that by the start of III 5 both systems (either III 5 or II 3446)